etuecke/cs50finalproject/DESIGN.md

 ## Back-end

 ### Initial Databasing
 All of the data from this project draws from the movies.db database, containing information on the movies themselves, the directors, the stars, the ratings for the movies, etc. In addition, we set up several more tables in this database that are continuously updated and modified as the user interacts with our website.
-See the description of these database below:
+See the description of these tables below:
 1. homepageMovies
     - Fields: movie_title (text), user_id (integer), type (text)
     - This data table is used to populate the homepage information that displays the user's to-watch list and the movies that the user has already watched